lix-project/lix-website/content/team.md

   aiming to promote the parisian Ecole Normale Superieure (45 rue d'Ulm, 75005 Paris) excellence on computer science using heavily Nix/NixOS based technologies.

-- **wiggles** works for mercury.com, a company that uses nix to build software. **Should a governance decision involving these or any other financial ties arise, wiggles will recuse herself from the relevant decision-making.**
+- **Rebecca Turner** works for mercury.com, a company that uses nix to build software. **Should a governance decision involving these or any other financial ties arise, wiggles will recuse herself from the relevant decision-making.**

 <br />